alphagov/government-service-design-manual/guides-and-toolkits/user-research/guerillatesting.md

 ##Timescales

-Depends on the scope of the product but between 1-2 days (incl conducting sessions and any reporting back)
+Depends on the scope of the service but between 1-2 days (incl conducting sessions and any reporting back)

 ##GDS Example